Centrally located; carefully stocked.

 So allow us to reintroduce ourselves.
 We are now St. Louis Art Supply, a community-driven business serving creative people from the whole St. Louis metropolitan area.
 Our focus on painting, drawing, reading, and writing remains the same, but our options have greatly expanded.
 If you stopped in to the South City store and didn't find what you needed, we invite you to give us another try.
 (And did we mention we're adding a coffee shop?)

-In August, you'll be able to visit Olive Street and browse our colorful, reimagined inventory of 5000+ art supply, writing, and stationery products, or flip through one of our hand-selected books.
+The new St. Louis Art Supply is “soft open” used to our new digs.
+Our grand opening weekend is planned for October 11th-13th.
+Come browse our colorful, reimagined inventory of 5000+ art supply, writing, and stationery products, or flip through one of our hand-selected books.
 Opening simultaneously is our new café, Cornflower Coffee & Tea.

 St. Louis, Missouri 63108

-Sign up for our email newsletter and we'll let you know when we're open.
+Sign up for our email newsletter and we'll send you news about the retail store and coffee shop.

 If you have questions about our store or our products, please fill out the form on the right and we'll follow up with you within two business days.